 - NEET, from the academic session 2020-2021 is considered to be a centralized medical entrance test for candidates seeking admissions to undergraduate medical courses, thus replacing all possible state-level and other entrance tests

-- NEET shall be conducted by the National Testing Agency (NTA), the application forms were made available from 13th July onwards
+- NEET shall be conducted by the National Testing Agency (NTA), the application forms for NEET 2021 were made available from 13th July onwards

 - It is typically taken up by students who have cleared class 12 board exams with majors in Physics, Chemistry and Biology streams